tshepang/blog/content/more of Jia.md

 categories = ['movies']
 +++

-Jia Xhag-ke\'s Xiao Wu is nearly as dull as his Platform, but rescued by it\'s shorter running time and sprinkled with some joy in a form of the romance that transpires, a romance that helps one sympathize with the otherwise annoyingly-boring and cold title character.
+Jia Xhag-ke's Xiao Wu is nearly as dull as his Platform, but rescued by it's shorter running time and sprinkled with some joy in a form of the romance that transpires, a romance that helps one sympathize with the otherwise annoyingly-boring and cold title character.
 A more observant critic saw far [more than I did].